-Oil prices broadly steady despite bearish signals
+Oil prices dip as U.S. crude stocks and demand outlook weigh

-LONDON (Reuters) - Oil prices were broadly steady on Thursday despite bearish signals from rising U.S. crude oil stocks and weak factory activity in China.
+LONDON (Reuters) - Oil prices came under pressure on Thursday from rising U.S. crude oil stocks and weak factory activity in China, with few bullish factors on the horizon.

 Factory activity in China shrank for a sixth straight month in October while growth in the country’s service sector activity was its slowest since February 2016, official data showed on Thursday.